Drenica: Geography

 Drenica is located in the center of what is today Kosovo, in the western part of the region itself of Kosovo.
+Artakolli i Çyçavicës once also belonged to Drenica but was separated from foreign invaders of the region.
 It is sometimes regarded as a region in its own right.
 Drenica is divided into Upper Drenica, also called Red Drenica and Lower Drenica, also called Pasha's Drenica.
 The highest mountains in the region are Mount Caraleva (1,177m) and Mount Çiçavica (1,091m).

 History

 Middle Ages

 Between 1246 and 1255, Stefan Uroš I had reported Albanian toponyms in the Drenica valley.
-A chrysobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348-1353 states the presence of Albanians in the Plains of Dukagjin, the vicinity of Prizren and in the villages of Drenica.
+A chrysobull of the Serbian Tsar Stefan Dušan that was given to the Monastery of Saint Mihail and Gavril in Prizren between the years of 1348–1353 states the presence of Albanians in Metohija, the vicinity of Prizren and in the villages of Drenica.
 Albanian toponyms such as Arbanaski Potok are mentioned in the region in a document older than the years of 1253-1254.

-Draškovina was the name of a medieval Serbian župa (county) that included parts of Dukagjini and northern Drenica.
+Draškovina was the name of a medieval Serbian župa (county) that included parts of Metohija and northern Drenica.
 The area of Kosovo, including Drenica, was part of Vuk Branković's territory during the fall of the Serbian Empire.
 Drenica was first mentioned as a župa at the end of the Middle Ages.
 It was mentioned in 1413, when Đurađ Branković, his mother Mara, and brothers Đurađ and Lazar, endowed the village of Dobroševce to the Monastery of Saint Paul of Mount Athos.
 Despot Đurađ Branković (1427–1456) founded the Devič monastery in the region.
 There were many Serbian Orthodox monasteries besides Devič in Drenica, so it was often called the second Serbian Holy Mountain.
 During the Ottoman period, the monastery of Devič was protected by local Albanian Muslims on whose territory Devič was situated on.